Kya Kehna: Music

 The soundtrack of the film contains 8 songs.
 The music is given by Rajesh Roshan, with lyrics by Majrooh Sultanpuri.
 According to the Indian trade website Box Office India, with around 20,00,000 units sold, this film's soundtrack album was the year's seventh highest-selling.
-The title song "Kya Kehna" is lifted from Neil Sedaka's Single "Oh Carol".
+The title song "Kya Kehna" is copied from Neil Sedaka's Single "Oh!
+Carol".

 Reception

 Box office

-The film was a box office success and emerged as one of the highest-grossing Bollywood films of 2000, and was declared a "super hit" in India.
+The film was a box office success and emerged as one of the highest-grossing Bollywood films of 2000, and was called a "super hit" by Box Office India.
 The film's success was unexpected, and it was therefore described as a sleeper hit.

 Critical reception

 Vinayak Chakravorty of Hindustan Times gave the film 3 out of 5 stars, writing, "The basic premise of Kya Kehna!, then, definitely had the potential of being a gripping family entertainer.
 Unfortunately, somewhere down the line, you feel as if most people associated with the film somehow lost interest."
 He noted, however, Zinta as "the bright spot of the film".
 Aradhika Sekhon of The Tribune wrote, "The film itself has several flaws but the issues that it tackles are real.
 The director takes a straight, hard look at the problems of today and holds them up for exhibition.
 The Indian tendency is to sweep uncomfortable issues under the carpet but if films like Kya Kehna! continue to be made, at least, we'll be forced to confront them."
 Mimmy Jain of The Indian Express, in a positive review, commended Shah for making "a sensitive film, on a sensitive subject", calling Kya Kehna "a film that should have been made years ago".
 She further noted Zinta as being "dazzlingly good" in her part.

 Filmfare, in a three-star review, wrote that the film is "worth a watch" and attributed its success to Zinta's "very convincing performance".
 Sharmila Taliculam from Rediff.com was critical of the film, concluding, "Apart from the climax, the film is no big deal."
 Namita Nivas of Screen shared similar sentiments, writing that "there is nothing unusual or different about Kya Kehna as the makers have been claiming for a long time", but she, too, praised Zinta for her "brilliant performance".